pytroll/image-comparison-tests/README.md

     <td>
       <ol>
         <li><strong>Deployment</strong>: Clone this GitHub Repository to your local device.
 After making some configurations as specified below, execute the Ansible playbook to deploy the code to the EWC server.</li>
-        <li><strong>Flask server with NGINX reverse proxy</strong>: Once the secrets are correctly configured, the systemd `bildabgleich.service` will start.
+        <li><strong>Flask server with NGINX reverse proxy</strong>: Once the secrets are correctly configured, the systemd `image-comparison.service` will start.
 This executes `start_server.sh` to start the Flask server.
 The NGINX server reroutes SSL requests from port 443 to the Flask server operating on port 8080.</li>
         <li><strong>Webhook triggered</strong>: When a pull request (PR) code review comment is made, a GitHub webhook is triggered.
 This webhook needs to be configured in the Satpy repository.</li>
         <li><strong>Webhook received</strong>: The webhook is received by the server, and if the webhook is valid, further actions are taken.
 The webhook is valid if it is made by a member or owner of the Pytroll organisation and includes the phrase `start behave test`.
 The server will then relay a comment that the testing process has started to inform the initiator.</li>
         <li><strong>Docker Container</strong>: A Docker container is initiated to ensure a clean and secure environment for testing.
 The container installs necessary packages. </li>